How the FSA Dependent Care Account works:

 This type of plan is considered by the IRS to be a "use it or lose it" plan.
 This means that if you do not use the full amount that you elected, then you will forfeit the remaining balance.
 The Temple University plan allows you to submit claims up to March 15th of the following calendar year.

 Check out plan details, easy-to-use calculators and enrollment at www.wageworks.com.
-Click on: “First Time User?
-Register Now,” and follow the simple steps.
+Click on: Login/Register and follow the Employee Registration steps.

 Current Employees: Open enrollment is during the months of November and December for the following calendar year.
 You must re-enroll each year to continue or change your participation in an FSA account.